 Please check out the discussion forum of the challenge for announcements and discussions related to the challenge.

-The training and validation data is released by the Computer Vision Lab of ETH Zurich, and can be downloaded here:
+The challenge data is released by the Computer Vision Lab of ETH Zurich, and can be downloaded here:

 - Training Dataset P (“professional”) (1.9GB)